Who We Are

-The Breast Cancer Research Foundation of Alabama raises funding for cutting-edge breast cancer research at the UAB Comprehensive Cancer Center and their collaborative partners.
+The Breast Cancer Research Foundation of Alabama raises funding for cutting-edge breast cancer research at the O'Neal Comprehensive Cancer Centerat UAB and their collaborative partners.

-Our research dollars allow the UAB CCC to successfully compete and receive sought-after and sustaining grant dollars, recruit and retain world-class breast cancer researchers, and seize every opportunity for groundbreaking discovery.
+Our research dollars allow the O'Neal Comprehensive Cancer Center at UAB to successfully compete and receive sought-after and sustaining grant dollars, recruit and retain world-class breast cancer researchers, and seize every opportunity for groundbreaking discovery.